flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     !!! tip ""
         Unless stated otherwise, all fixed issues are first released on our development version.

+    - Ailerons now work when using the keyboard.
+See -> [Github PR #6222](https://github.com/flybywiresim/a32nx/pull/6222)
+        - We still highly recommend using a yoke / stick to fly with an axis assigned to fly the A32NX as the "intended experience".

     - Printing METAR causes CTD